 They Chose the Better Line

-Raise your hand if you've been on a long glide sinking like a rock, trailing just behind another whose altitude hasn't seemed to diminish whatsoever.
+Raise your hand if you've been on a long glide sinking like a rock, trailing just behind another pilot whose altitude hasn't seemed to diminish whatsoever.
 Now, raise your other hand if you weren't happy about it.
-I'd rather be the other pilot, I'd rather be the better line.
+I'd rather be the other pilot, I'd rather be flying the better line.

 But too many times to count when I wasn't that successful pilot, I found myself at goal while they were packing up their gear kilometers away.
 And I've often come up short after a great run too.
 So what's the point in comparing yourself to others?
 A win is always a lucky sandwiching of our own ability to somehow avoid decking it while other pilots don't, and it's the result of each pilot's unique experiences that lead to a day win.
 There is no perfect combination of experiences that guarantee success, so playing the comparison game is useless.